Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Course grading scheme

-The course grading scheme is designed to encourage students to keep up with the course content as it happens, and to join lectures in person if they’re able.
+The course grading scheme is designed to encourage students to keep up with the course content as it happens, to learn through consistent practice and studying, to use AI to deepen their understanding and augment their skills, and to join lectures in person when possible.

 More details about each assignment follow.